Tracing the Ice Age Trail

-Wisconsin's first Rustic Road is just north of the trailhead, so after our hike we went on a gorgeous fall drive, winding around South Harper Lake, through Rib Lake and onto rolling Wisconsin 102.
+Wisconsin's Rustic Road 1 is just north of the trailhead, so after our hike we went on a gorgeous fall drive, winding around South Harper Lake, through Rib Lake and onto rolling Wisconsin 102.

 That skirts Spirit Lake under a canopy of trees and leads to County Road C and Rustic Road 62, which returned us to High Point Village.

 Then we left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.

 We were enchanted by four tiers of gold — an ankle-deep layer of leaves, shoulder-high oak and maple saplings, a maple understory and towering oaks still holding onto a moptop of russet leaves.